-Adaptation Displacement: It's often forgotten that it began life as a play, before being adapted into a novel (both by JM Barrie).
+It's often forgotten that it actually began life as a play, before being adapted into a novel (both by JM Barrie).

-And it's often forgotten that while the play was Peter Pan's first incarnation a a story, the character of Peter Pan goes back further still, to his debut in Barrie's novel The Little White Bird.
+And it's often forgotten that while the play was Peter Pan's first incarnation as a story, the character of Peter Pan goes back further still, to his debut in Peter Pan in Kensington Gardens, which wasn't even its own standalone story but part of Barrie's novel The Little White Bird.

 In everyone who goes to Neverland; in Peter himself so much it's scary.

 The one thing he ever briefly has angst over is the fact that he had no parents, and he'll never have a family or know true love because he can't grow up, which is a bit of a Tear Jerker.
 In Hook he gives in to this and leaves Neverland.

 In the original novel it is mentioned that he cries a lot in his sleep.
 This implies that even if he has forgotten all the horrible things that have happened to him, he still remembers them subconsciously.

 John mentions fantasizing about becoming a pirate and calling himself Red-handed Jack.
 In Hook, Peter's son Jack does become a pirate, and he dresses up like a miniature Captain Hook.
 Had he gone the whole nine yards, he would have been Jack with a Red Right Hand.

 No Yay: Wendy/Hook.
 Good god, Wendy/Hook.
 "For a moment she was entranced by him."
 See the 2003 film version as well.

 Rooting for the Empire: Peter Pan is such a sociopath it can be hard to cheer for him in the final battle on the pirate ship.

 Toy Ship: Peter and Wendy.
 Also Wendy and Hook, depending on the handling of the adaptation.